 SoS is also working with the Australian Wildlife Conservancy (AWC) and the University of New South Wales to reintroduce 13 animal species back into New South Wales.
 The animals will be collected from across Australia and released into fenced reserves following the removal of invasive predators (foxes and cats).
 In late 2018, the AWC released bilbies into Pilliga State Conservation Area, making them the first bilbies present in New South Wales for over 100 years.

-Generally, the Office of Environment and Heritage is more likely to support translocation where:
+Generally, the Department of Planning, Industry and Environment is more likely to support translocation if:

 - the benefits outweigh the risks